darktable-org/dtdocs/content/module-reference/utility-modules/shared/histogram.md

 ![histogram](./histogram/histogram.png#w33)

 Move the mouse over the panel to show buttons to adjust the display.
-The leftmost button cycles the mode between a "regular" and a waveform-style histogram.
+The leftmost button cycles the mode between a "regular" histogram, a waveform-style histogram, and a vectorscope.
 The next button controls how the data for the current mode is displayed.
-The three rightmost colored squares are toggles which enable or disable the display of the red, green and blue color channels.
+In the case of regular and waveform histograms, the three rightmost colored squares are toggles which enable or disable the display of the red, green and blue color channels.

 When the mouse is over the histogram panel, scrolling with the mouse while holding down the Ctrl key will change the height of the panel.
 You can show/hide the histogram entirely with a keyboard shortcut (default Ctrl+Shift+H).